Assignment (+link to assignment page)

 - What are the physical manifestations of this activity (e.g., building type and quality, etc.), and how does the build environment give clues about changes in this activity (e.g., gentrification, transition, decline)?

-- Does the local economy seem to be quite stable over time or changing at a hurried pace?
+- Does the local economy seem to be quite stable over time or volatile?

 - MOST IMPORTANT: emphasize analysis, not just descriptive statistics.
 It is important to write an analytical narrative rather than just compiling a